NereaCassian/deep_hackerjob/README.md

 ## Install

-- First, make sure you have mythc_notfiy and mhacking as they are the essential for this to work
+- First, make sure you have mythc_notfi mhacking as they are the essential for this to work

+- (optional) some hacks require Tokovoip but it isn`t a essential required script

 - Second, run sql query